Derek Stingley Jr.

-Derek Stingley Jr. (born June 20, 2001) is an American football cornerback for the Houston Texans of the National Football League (NFL).
-He played college football at LSU and was selected third overall by the Texans in the 2022 NFL Draft.
+Derek Stingley Jr. (born June 20, 2001) is an American professional football cornerback for the Houston Texans of the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the Texans third overall in the 2022 NFL draft.

-Early years
+Early life

 Stingley Jr. attended The Dunham School in Baton Rouge, Louisiana.
 During his high school career he had 27 career interceptions.
 As a senior, he was named the Louisiana Gatorade Football Player of the Year.
 Stingley Jr. was rated as a five-star recruit and was ranked as the top overall player in his class by Rivals.com.
 He committed to Louisiana State University (LSU) to play college football.

 College career

 Stingley Jr. entered his freshman year at LSU in 2019 as a starter, helping the team go undefeated and win the College Football National Championship.
 As a freshman, he led the Southeastern Conference (SEC) with six interceptions, 21 passes defended and was a first-team All-SEC selection by the Associated Press (AP).
 He was also a consensus All-American, earning first-team honors from the AP, American Football Coaches Association, The Sporting News, Sports Illustrated, ESPN, and USA Today.
 In the following season, Stingley missed three games due to illness and injuries, but still was named to the All-SEC first-team.
-Following an injury plagued junior season in which he was only able to start in three games, Stingley declared for the 2022 NFL Draft.
+Following an injury plagued junior season in which he was only able to start in three games, Stingley declared for the 2022 NFL draft.